matsengrp/thrifty-experiments-1/README.md

 ## TODOs

-* move only a batch at a time to GPU
+* look at prob_sums_too_big for a single example
+* we could redefine things to return a selection factor rather than log selection factor
 * we assume that if a sequence is N in the child it is also N in the parent

-* compare models using the shmple framework
 * make a per-NT model
 * does performance depend on N padding?
 * For branch length, the best approach is to optimize and normalize a given site of a given sequence to 1